 On October 24, 2019, the jury returned a unanimous verdict that Jack’s client was not responsible for the accident and that another company named in the suit was ultimately the cause.

-- Past President, Middlesex County Trial Lawyers Association
+- Middlesex County Trial Lawyers Association, Past President

-- Past President, Trial Attorneys of New Jersey
+- Trial Attorneys of New Jersey, Past President

-- Member, New Jersey State Bar Association, Civil Trial Bar Section
+- New Jersey State Bar Association, Civil Trial Bar Section

-- Member, American Board of Trial Advocates, Northern New Jersey Chapter
+- American Board of Trial Advocates, Northern New Jersey Chapter